jeffreycwitt/pl339/docs/21-foundations-of-deliberative-democracy.md

 His goal, as he himself states, was:

+{:#to-find-a-form}
-> "to find a form of association wherever one gets the benefits of coordinated political action but nevertheless always remains free as before."
-(Social Contract, Book I, c.
-6)
+> "to find a form of association wherever one gets the benefits of coordinated political action but nevertheless always remains free as before." <span class="citation" data-reading="DQCKDACX=>Book I, c.
+6" data-annotation="https://hyp.is/aMEPkPG9Ee6rNS-PvYX1Fw/www.gutenberg.org/files/46333/46333-h/46333-h.htm"/>

 Stated otherwise: the goal was to find a form of association where everyone remains their own law giver; they remain "autonomous".
 But at the same time, autonomous individuals would (almost magically it seems)  choose for themselves a course of action that is equal and fair to everyone.
 Thus, while remaining self-ruled, social cooperation and coordination would result without anyone being coerced by a foreign power.